 - Relocating a patient from the bed to a chair.

 Though you might not be able to know the duties that will be assessed ahead of time, you may be expected to demonstrate hand washing techniques.
 It is necessary to wash your hands for 20 seconds using proper handwashing technique.
 If you do not wash your hands for the required 20 seconds, it will result in an automatic fail.

 Besides studying just the course material, we encourage you to take our free CNA practice test to take your preparation process to the next level.
-Now that you know what are the topics covered in a CNA exam, let’s discuss the CNA exam structure.
+Now that you know what the topics covered in a CNA exam are, let’s discuss the CNA exam structure.

 CNA Exam Structure